Hang on while we load the rest of the page...

 Dear Alameda Community Member:

 As we pass the mid-point of the 2011-2012 school year, I am pleased to report that our schools and our students are continuing to have a great year, with exciting educational opportunities on the horizon for next year and beyond.
-On the fiscal front, the news from Sacramento is much less encouraging: Although Measure A is protecting our core programs, we remain very concerned about how the state’s ongoing budget mess will affect us here in Alameda.
+On the fiscal front, the news from Sacramento is much less encouraging: Although is protecting our core programs, we remain very concerned about how the state’s ongoing budget mess will affect us here in Alameda.

 Educational Options and Innovations: Magnets and Programs Approved by Board of Education